velis74/django-project-base/docs/source/index.rst

 What is django-project-base?
 ----------------------------

-We start with a project.
-Everything revolves around it: users, roles, permissions, tags, etc. Everything belongs to a project first, then to database.
-This project makes it easy to work on that premise.
-At the same time it integrates a few basic operations that you need in every project so that you don't have to do them over and over again.
+This project removes the boilerplate associated with project / user handling: We start with a project.
+Everything revolves around it: users, roles, permissions, tags, etc. This project makes it easy to work on that premise: it provides foundations for user profiles, oauth authentication, permissions, projects, tagging, etc.

+In order to take advantage of all this, just enable desired middleware and extend the models.
+This project will take care of the groundwork while you focus on your own project.

 This is a `django <https://www.djangoproject.com/>`_ library, based on `django-rest-framework <https://www.django-rest-framework.org/>`_ with